rbrasga/SPPD-Deck-Tracker/README.md

 Walkthrough of the installation process with Nox: https://youtu.be/zJnpfzSowlE

 Current supported actions:
-  * Tracking Opponent's Deck in real-time, as they play cards
+  * Tracking each player's decks in real-time, as they play cards
+  * Tracking both player's energy
   * Log Match Details
-  * Log Locker Rewards
-  * Log Pack Rewards
+  * Log Locker/Pack Rewards (and filter by value)
   * TVT Bracket Analytics
   * Estimated ELO gained/lost For Win/Loss
   * Locker Limit Tracking (When it resets and how far along you are)
   * Deck Building Tab (Build and store as many decks as you want)
   * Export your entire collection in an easy-to-read format
-  * Tracking both player's energy
   * Login to iOS account on Android device (see details below)
   * Team Wars Token Tracking
+  * Team Card Request Tracking
-  * Team Wars History analytics
+  * Team Wars History analytics (including export)

 Known Issues:
   * Tracking Opponent's Deck does not work on iPhone.